chris-33/quartersbrief/README.md

 Fairly current game data can be downloaded from the [World of Warships Fitting Tool repository](https://github.com/EdibleBug/WoWSFT-Kotlin/tree/master/WoWSFT-Data/src/main/resources/json/live).
 Usually game updates are reflected here within a few days.
 Save these files to `~/.local/share/quartersbrief`.

+#### On Windows (from source)

+You need to have NodeJS 17 or newer and Python 3 installed.
+Download and unzip the source of the release, then run `npm install --production` followed by `npm link`.

 ### Configuring (program)

 While all ways to configure quartersbrief are available as command-line options (run `quartersbrief --help`), the easiest way to configure is by editing the `quartersbrief.json` configuration file in the `quartersbrief` sub-folder of your user configuration directory.
 Most options are set to sensible defaults, but two in particular will probably require your attention: